inkline/inkline.io/content/docs/components/list-group.md

 ::

 ### Item Content
-The `<i-list-group-item>` accepts any type of content, allowing you to create large sized list group items.
+The `<IListGroupItem>` accepts any type of content, allowing you to create large sized list group items.

 ::ContentTabs
 #preview